-2.2.1 Cooperation agreement between EuropaCorp and Seaside Films Company
+2.2.2.
+Cooperation agreement between EuropaCorp and Seaside Films Company

-- Luc Besson, Chairman of the Board of Directors of EuropaCorp, Chief Executive Officer and shareholder of your company and majority shareholder of Seaside Films Company; - Front Line, member of the Board of Directors of your company.
+Persons concerned: - Luc Besson, Chairman of the Board of Directors of EuropaCorp, Chief Executive Officer and shareholder of your company and majority shareholder of Seaside Films Company;

 On February 11, 2003, your company signed a cooperation agreement with retroactive effect to April 1, 2002 with Seaside Films Company, based in California.
 As part of the agreement, Seaside Films Company assisted your company with research and development in the United States for scripts which could be used as the basis for the production of films.
 The agreement provided for annual fixed compensation of \$200,000, plus compensation for any subcontractors, which Seaside Films Company charged to your company at actual cost, without any profit margin.